The Families Learning Conference is coming to Dallas October 19-21!

 Libraries, both individually and in partnership with schools and other organizations, have traditionally provided a wide range of literacy services to their communities.
 Sessions in the library strand should focus on strategies libraries and/or their collaborating organizations have developed to provide successful two-generation programming.
 Suggested topics within this strand include recruiting and retaining families for ongoing programming, extending resources by identifying community partners, and innovative strategies for finding and reaching people who aren’t able to attend traditional in-library programs.

-Presentations in this strand will focus on family engagement in K-12 Education.
+Presentations in this strand will focus on family engagement in K-12 education.
 Children and young people are more successful when their families are engaged in their schools, in at-home learning activities, and in the broader community.
 Two-generation learning programs, such as family literacy and Family Service Learning, bring families into the classroom and invite them to participate in project-based learning.
 Additionally, schools and educational organizations can use a variety of strategies to engage families in deep, meaningful ways that move beyond attendance at school and community events.
 Sessions in this strand will focus on innovative practices for K-12 practitioners centered on the following topics: building relationships with families, increasing positive communication, utilizing volunteers, supporting at-home learning, involving families in decision-making, and targeting hard-to-reach families.
 Proposals that target innovative classroom practices and instructional strategies related to literacy, STEAM, inquiry-based learning, integration of technology, cultural competence, and social-emotional learning will also be considered.

-This strand is a specifically dedicated to parents who are committed to making their schools, communities, health care providers, non-profit organizations, and other entities more responsive to and supportive of children and families.
+This strand is specifically dedicated to parents who are committed to making their schools, communities, health care providers, nonprofit organizations, and other entities more responsive to and supportive of children and families.
 NCFL welcomes the submission of proposals that feature inclusive and informative practices for parent leaders.
-The most impacted community members—parents—should be the key informers of policy and programming practices at all levels of decision-making.
+The most impacted community members—parents—should be the key informers of policy and programming practices at all levels of decision making.
 When parents shift from engagement into leadership and are positioned in decision-making roles, programs have proven to yield better outcomes.
 Suggested topics for this strand include parent advocacy, shared leadership, language inclusive practices, community outreach planning, power and asset mapping, and strategies for parents to engage other parents.

 Sessions that focus on current topics of educational research and policy have long been an integral part of NCFL’s national conference.
 NCFL welcomes the submissions of proposals that feature the outcomes of research-based program studies and outside evaluations of family programs, particularly programs with a two-generation focus such as family literacy or family learning.
 In addition, research studies that connect directly to any of the conference content strands are strongly encouraged.
 These include: Adult Education, Early Childhood Education, Funding and Sustainability, Library, K-12 Education, and Parent Leadership.
 Policy presentations that also make these direct connections to the conference strands are encouraged.